 What is it?
 Arnica (also known as mountain daisy) comes from the same family as the sunflower and is native to Europe and found within the mountain ranges of North America.
-The flower extract has been used as a traditional and homeopathic remedy for centuries to help ease pain and stimulate the body's repair processes.
-The main medicinal properties are thought to come from the constituents helenalin and dihyrdoheleanlin, which have been shown to reduce inflammation while supporting the immune response.
+The flower extract has been used as a traditional and homeopathic ingredient for centuries to help ease pain and stimulate the body's repair processes.
+The most effective properties are thought to come from the constituents helenalin and dihyrdoheleanlin, which have been shown to reduce inflammation while supporting the immune response.*

 Klaas, Christoph A., et al. “Studies on the Anti-Inflammatory Activity of Phytopharmaceuticals Prepared from Arnica Flowers1.”
 Planta Medica, vol. 68, no. 5, 2002, pp. 385–391., doi:10.1055/s-2002-32067.

 Mckinney, P.w.
 “A Randomized, Controlled Comparison between Arnica and Steroids in the Management of Postrhinoplasty Ecchymosis and Edema.”
 Yearbook of Plastic and Aesthetic Surgery, vol. 2009, 2009, pp. 103–104., doi:10.1016/s1535-1513(08)79112-4.

 Kriplani, Priyanka, et al. “Arnica Montana L. - a Plant of Healing: Review.”
 Journal of Pharmacy and Pharmacology, vol. 69, no. 8, 2017, pp. 925–945., doi:10.1111/jphp.12724.